groonga/groonga/doc/source/reference/commands/logical_select.rst

 .. deprecated:: 6.1.5

-   :ref:`logical-select-drilldowns-sortby` is deprecated.
+   :ref:`logical-select-drilldowns-label-sortby` is deprecated.
-   Use :ref:`logical-select-drilldowns-sort-keys` instead.
+   Use :ref:`logical-select-drilldowns-label-sort-keys` instead.

 You can use one or more alphabets, digits, ``_`` and ``.`` for ``${LABEL}``.
 For example, ``parent.sub1`` is a valid ``${LABEL}``.